Nicholas Olhovsky: First Hierarch of ROCOR

-On September 13, 2022, the ROCOR Council of Bishops, which met in the Cathedral of Our Lady the Sign in New York, elected him the First Hierarch of the Russian Orthodox Church Outside of Russia.
+On September 13, 2022, the ROCOR Council of Bishops, which met in the Cathedral of Our Lady the Sign in New York, elected him the seventh First Hierarch of the Russian Orthodox Church Outside of Russia.
 He also remains Metropolitan of Eastern America and New York.

-On September 14, 2022, Holy Synod of the Russian Orthodox Church approved the decision of the Council of Bishops of the Russian Church Abroad on the election of Bishop Nicholas of Manhattan as the First Hierarch of ROCOR and Metropolitan of Eastern America and New York.
+On September 14, 2022, the Holy Synod of the Russian Orthodox Church approved the decision of the Council of Bishops of the Russian Church Abroad on the election of Bishop Nicholas of Manhattan as the First Hierarch of ROCOR and Metropolitan of Eastern America and New York.

 On 17 September, 2022, at the end of all-night vigil at the Synodal Cathedral of Our Lady “of the Sign” in New York, Bishop Nicholas of Manhattan, newly-elected First Hierarch of the ROCOR, emerged through the Royal Doors to the ambo in his black klobuk and common episcopal mantle.
-Metropolitan Mark of Berlin and German and Archbishop Kyrill of San Francisco and Western America then endowed the blue mantle and white klobuk to him, which he donned with the aid of attending subdeacons.
+Metropolitan Mark of Berlin and all Germany and Archbishop Kyrill of San Francisco and Western America then endowed the blue mantle and white klobuk to him, which he donned with the aid of attending subdeacons.

 On 18 September 2022, ceremonies surrounding the enthronement of Metropolitan Nicholas of Eastern America and New York, newly-elected Primate of the Russian Orthodox Church Outside of Russia, took place.